 Send an email to them or visit them at office hours, and just say you were thinking about submitting the paper you wrote in their class to SEARCH.
 If you are not sure who to ask, try one of the faculty listed in our FAQ.

 Q. What all do I have to do to participate and/or compete?
 How much time will it take?

-If you want to participate without entering the competition, after registration you will have to create a poster (poster details here) to represent your paper.
+If you want to participate without entering the competition, after registration you will have to create a poster (view poster details) to represent your paper.
 Previous participants have described poster creation taking 2-3 hours.
 You can make your poster from scratch or use one of our handy templates.